openedx/edx-documentation/en_us/open_edx_release_notes/source/juniper_developer.rst

 Authentication & Account Services
 ---------------------------------

-**MFE Service - Authentication:** In support of expanded use of micro front ends, a foundational service focused on configuring authentication access and maintaining JSON web tokens through to the MFE was built into the `Frontend Platform repository`__.
+**MFE Service - Authentication:** In support of expanded use of micro-frontends, a foundational service focused on configuring authentication access and maintaining JSON web tokens through to the MFE was built into the `Frontend Platform repository`__.

 .. __: https://github.com/edx/frontend-platform